typesafehub/conductr-doc/src/main/play-doc/operation/ClusterTroubleshooting.md

 sudo service conductr start
 ```

-*Ensure the ConductR process has been started successfully on this node.* This is achieved by issuing the following command where `NODE_IP_ADDRESS_OR_HOST` is the ip address or hostname of the node:
+*Ensure the ConductR Core process has been started successfully on this node.* This is achieved by issuing the following command where `NODE_IP_ADDRESS_OR_HOST` is the ip address or hostname of the node:

 ```bash
 curl http://${NODE_IP_ADDRESS_OR_HOST}:9005/members